photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 #### Older ARMv7-based Devices ####

-You have to revert to alternative Docker images to run PhotoPrism and MariaDB on old ARMv7-based devices or modern Raspberrys with an old 32-bit operating system:
+You have to resort to alternative Docker images to run *PhotoPrism* and *MariaDB* on ARMv7-based devices and those with a 32-bit operating system:

 | Image               | Name                                  |
 |---------------------|---------------------------------------|